Last Updated on April 24, 2023

 These facts about Maggie Valley have shaped it into an awesome town that greets residents and visitors every day.
 We suggest you plan a trip to this wonderful spot in the Smoky Mountains.

-Start your day with the best pancakes of your life from Joey’s, drive along the Blue Ridge Parkway, explore Great Smoky Mountains National Park, and end your day with a pint and a sandwich from Bearwaters Brewing.
+Start your day with the best pancakes of your life from Joey’s, drive along the Blue Ridge Parkway, explore Great Smoky Mountains National Park (especially during fall), and end your day with a pint and a sandwich from Bearwaters Brewing.
 This is just the start of your Maggie Valley adventure.

 Here are some more ways to enjoy the area.